mrhamburg/airbyte.cdk.dotnet/README.md

 * Iterate on the code locally
 * Run tests via `dotnet test`
-* Try to build the nuget package using docker `docker build .`
+* Try to build the nuget package using docker `docker build --target build .`

 #### Testing